mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 ThisProtocol is established in a single original in the Arabic, Chinese, English, French, Russian and Spanish languages, each text being equally authentic.

-Doneat London thistwenty-seventh day of November one thousand nine hundred and ninety-two.
+Done at London this twenty-seventh day of November one thousand nine hundred and ninety-two.

-Inwitness whereof the undersigned, being duly authorized by their respective Governments for that purpose, have signed this Protocol.6
+In witness whereof the undersigned, being duly authorized by their respective Governments for that purpose, have signed this Protocol.6

 6. Signatures omitted.